duffelhq/duffel-api-javascript/.github/README.md

-# Duffel API Javascript Client
+# Duffel API JavaScript Client

-Javascript client library for the Duffel API.
+A JavaScript client library for the Duffel API.

 **Content**